Shipping from the State of Nebraska to California

 California became a U.S. territory in 1847 as part of the treaty ending the Mexican-American War.
 An influx of settlers headed to the west coast in search of fortune in 1848 as the discovery of gold at Sutter’s Mill became known.
 In 1850, California became the 31st state.
 Today, California is the 3rd largest state right behind Alaska and Texas by area and it is the most populous of U.S. states.

-Located in the Pacific Region of the United States.
+The State located in the Pacific Region of the United States.
 California shares a border with Oregon to the north, Nevada and Arizona to the east, and the Mexican state of Baja California to the south.
 The state’s diverse geography ranges from the Pacific Coast in the west to the Sierra Nevada mountain range in the east, and from the redwood and Douglas fir forests in the northwest to the Mojave Desert in the southeast.
 The Central Valley, a major agricultural area, dominates the state’s center.
 Although California is well-known for its warm Mediterranean climate, the large size of the state results in climates that vary from moist temperate rainforest in the north to arid desert in the interior, as well as snowy alpine in the mountains.
-Over time, drought and wildfires have become challenges that are more frequent.
-The state capital is Sacramento.
-The Greater Los Angeles Area and the San Francisco Bay Area are the nation’s second- and fifth-most populous urban regions.
+Over time, drought and wildfires have become more frequent challenges.
+The Greater Los Angeles Area and the San Francisco Bay Area are the nation’s second and fifth-most populous urban regions.
 Los Angeles is California’s most populous city, and the country’s second-most populous, after New York City.
-California also has the nation’s most populous county, Los Angeles County, and its largest county by area, San Bernardino County.
-The City and County of San Francisco is both the country’s second-most densely populated major city after New York City and the fifth-most densely populated county, behind only four of the five New York City boroughs.
+California also has the nation’s most populous county, Los Angeles County, and its largest county by area, San Bernardino County